xiphonics/picoTracker/usermanual/pico-edition/content/pages/renders.md

 1. Navigate to the Project View
 2. Make sure your song is not currently playing
 3. Select the "Stems" option under "Render:"
-4. The rendering process will begin, and a progress dialog will display the current render time
+4. The rendering process will begin, and a progress dialog will display the current render progress
-5. The song will play through once from beginning to end while rendering
+5. The song will play through until the end while rendering
 6. You can press "OK" at any time to stop the rendering process
 7. When the song has completed playing through, the rendering will automatically finish

 ## Render Output

-The rendered audio files are saved to your device's sdcard int he `/renders` top level directory.
-The exact location and format of the files depends on your picoTracker configuration:
+The rendered audio files are saved to your device's SD card in the `/renders` top level directory.

 - Mixdown files are named `(projectname)-mixdown.wav`
 - Stem files are named `(projectname)-channel(number).wav`

 ## Render Quality

-All audio is rendered at 44.1kHz sample rate with 16-bit depth.
+All audio is rendered in stereo at 44.1kHz sample rate with 16-bit depth.

 ## Tips for Rendering